NATIONAL HEALTH POLICY, 1991

 1.11: DECENTRALISATION AND REGIONALISATION

 Decentralization and regionalization will be strengthened; peripheral units will be made more autonomous.
 DHOs and DPHOs will have a prominent role in the planning and management of preventive, curative, and promotive health services from district to village levels.

 The Nepal Red Cross Society will be authorized to conduct all programs related to blood transfusion.
 The practice of buying, selling, and depositing blood will be prohibited.

 1.13 DRUG SUPPLY

-Improvements will be made in the supplies of drugs by increasing domestic production and upgrading the quality of essential drugs through effective implementation of the National Drug Policy.
+Improvements will be made in the supply of drugs by increasing domestic production and upgrading the quality of essential drugs through the effective implementation of the National Drug Policy.

 1.14 HEALTH RESEARCH

 Health research will be encouraged for helping evidence-based policy formulation and better management of health services.

 2 OPERATIONAL GUIDELINES ON POLICIES AND PROGRAMS OF THE MINISTRY OF HEALTH AND POPULATION